Vale Neville Thomson

-Ahead of the 2023 Volleyball New Zealand Annual General Meeting in October, Volleyball New Zealand has two vacant governance positions; one nominated by Regional Associations to have their name put forward for election and one appointed position.
+Ahead of the 2024 Volleyball New Zealand Annual General Meeting in November, Volleyball New Zealand has three vacant governance positions; two elected positions via Regional Associations or VNZ Board nomination and one appointed position.

-Via nominations submitted by Regional Associations, the members will elect one board role at the 2023 AGM.
+Via nominations submitted by Regional Associations, the members will elect two board roles at the 2024 AGM.
 Please contact your local Regional Association if you are interested in being nominated via this process.

 Appointed position